snstac/inrcot/README.rst

 ******************************************

 .. image:: https://raw.githubusercontent.com/ampledata/inrcot/main/docs/az-ccso-sar.jpg
-   :alt: Screenshot of inRCoT being used on a Search & Rescue mission in Arizona.
+   :alt: Screenshot of INRCOT being used on a Search & Rescue mission in Arizona.
    :target: https://raw.githubusercontent.com/ampledata/inrcot/main/docs/az-ccso-sar.jpg
-* Pictured: Screenshot of inRCoT being used on a Search & Rescue mission in Arizona.
+* Pictured: Screenshot of INRCOT being used on a Search & Rescue mission in Arizona.

-The inReach to Cursor on Target Gateway (**inRCoT**) transforms Garmin inReach position messages into Cursor on Target (CoT) Points for display on TAK Products like ATAK, WinTAK, iTAK, et al. Single or multi-device feeds are supported.
+The inReach to Cursor on Target Gateway (INRCOT) transforms Garmin inReach position messages into Cursor on Target (CoT) Points for display on TAK Products like ATAK, WinTAK, iTAK, et al. Single or multi-device feeds are supported.

 Other situational awareness products, including as RaptorX, TAKX & COPERS have been tested.

-inRCoT requires a `Garmin inReach <https://discover.garmin.com/en-US/inreach/personal/>`_ device with service.
+INRCOT requires a `Garmin inReach <https://discover.garmin.com/en-US/inreach/personal/>`_ device with service.

 Support Development